genomizer/genomizer-server/README.md

     -p [NUMBER]    The listening port for the server, default is 7000

-    -f [FILE]      Reads the database information from a file.
-The file should contain a single line with 4 words, each separated by a space.
-It should be written in the following format: USERNAME PASSWORD DATABASE HOST
+    -f [FILE]      Use a custom config file instead of settings.cfg.

     -nri       "No remove inactive", don't remove inactive users that are logged in.